anka-213/RobotOdyssey-Circuits/README.md

 # Getting the game

-Robot Odyssey can be found on various abandonware websites (for example [here](https://www.myabandonware.com/game/robot-odyssey-6g)).
+Robot Odyssey can be found on various abandonware websites.
 Run the game in [dosbox](https://www.dosbox.com/) and set the number of cycles to ~300 to get a reasonable speed.